this is my blocking board.this is manos lace.

 there was a knitter named talitha (bear with me here),

-boasting how she could finish buy antabuse 500 by thanksgiving.
+boasting how she could finish a certain lace weight project by thanksgiving.

 then one day, reality roared back, “who do you think you are?